jrhurley2/TDInterface-Public/README.md

 </p>

   <p align="center">
-    EZ Risk Manager allows trading with fixed risk on every trade using TD America or TradeStation APIs, and provides easy one click buttons to scale out of trades
+    EZ Trade Manager allows trading with fixed risk on every trade using TD America or TradeStation APIs, and provides easy one click buttons to scale out of trades
     <br />
     <a href="https://github.com/jrhurley2/TDInterface-Public#about-the-project"><strong>Explore the docs »</strong></a>
     <br />